AdityaSingh-02/Gsoc-23/README.md

 ## ⚒ Demo

-- The CodeTour Extension searches for a folder with a certain name i.e. `.tours` and all the tours created are store inside the `.tours` folder in JSON format. and Each file inside the .tours folder contains data about the tour including Line Numbers, file and folder names and explanations, ***To know more about CodeTour extension visit [here](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)***
+- The CodeTour Extension searches for a folder with a certain name i.e. `.tours` and all the tours created are stored inside the `.tours` folder in JSON format. and Each file inside the .tours folder contains data about the tour including Line Numbers, file and folder names and explanations, ***To know more about the CodeTour extension visit [here](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)***

 - A simple tour representing how a message is sent from the client side